 You may have heard of crowdfunding as a way for small businesses or creative projects to raise funds online from the public.
 Traditional crowdfunding (non-securities based) typically involves raising money through donations or by pre-selling products.
-Start-up crowdfunding, however, is a process of investing in a start-up or early stage company by buying securities, such as debt securities (like bonds) or equity securities (like shares).
-Start-up crowdfunding investments are made on-line through a funding portal website and involve significant risk.
+Start-up crowdfunding, however, is a process of investing in a start-up or early-stage company by buying securities, such as debt securities (like bonds) or equity securities (like shares).
+Start-up crowdfunding investments are made on-line through a crowdfunding portal website, and they involve significant risk.

 In Canada, there are rules and procedures in place that govern how businesses and funding portals conduct start-up crowdfunding.
 These rules are found in National Instrument 45-110: Start-Up Crowdfunding Registration and Prospectus Exemptions.